MonkeManX/monkemanx.github.io/content/paper-summary/Robust_Printed_Neuromorphic_Chips.md

 ## My Thoughts

 I am a bit unsure about exactly how they train the weights of the model, specifically the weights in the P-SNN circuit, which correspond to the strength of the resistors in the crossbars.
 My best guess is that they do it similarly to [Hardware Efficient Weight-Binarized Spiking Neural Networks](/paper-summary/harwarde_effcient_binarized_snn/), which is from the same authors.

+Also, when the paper refers to neuromorphic, it specifically means three things (1) Analog computation, (2) Neural network-based structure, (3) Physically implemented as a printed circuit.
+It does not imply the use of spiking neural networks (SNNs) or any other biologically inspired models.
+So, in this paper, the term "neuromorphic" is used in a very specific and narrow way: analog neural networks physically realized in hardware.
+Personally not a fan of this definition.

 I think variation-aware training is a good idea.
 However, I’m more skeptical about learnable activation functions.
 There is a reason why larger neural networks usually use the same activation function throughout: